 Many of the fishery resources of the countries of the region are heavily exploited, particularly in the coastal waters.
 As a consequence, these resources are more susceptible to adverse environmental impacts caused by degradation of fishery habitats and pollution.
-Further, the economic and social benefits derived from the marine resources are significantly lower than they could be if more effective fisheries management measures were implemented.
-These require stricter limits, reductions of the fishing capacities of industrial fishing vessels, expansion and effective enforcement of zoning arrangement to protect the fishing activities of small-scale fishers, as well as the establishment of community-based fishery management regimes for the small-scale sector.
+Further, the economic and social benefits derived from marine resources are significantly lower than could' be obtained if more effective fisheries management measures were implemented.

+These require stricter limits, reductions in the fishing capacities of industrial fishing vessels, expansion and effective enforcement of zoning arrangements to

+International Labour Conference

+84th (Maritime) Session, Geneva, October 1996 Committee on Convention No. 9

+Draft Resolution on the Application of Revised Convention No. 9 to the Fisheries Sector Submitted by the Workers' Group

+The General Conference of the International Labour Organization,

+Having met in Geneva in its 84th Session, from 8-22 October 1996.

+Recognizing the current crisis in the fishing industry, which has serious repercussions on the labour and social standards of fishermen and which has resulted in the abandonment of many crews of fishing vessels in ports worldwide without any recourse to compensation for lost earnings and assistance with repatriation, except from charitable organizations,

+Recognizing also the increasing globalization of the industry which has led to the recruitment and placement of fishermen on board foreign flag vessels and the important initiatives undertaken by other international for a, with regard to the management and conservation of fish stocks,

+Noting the urgent need to revise international labour standards for fishermen and to expressly extend a number of the maritime standards to the fishing sector,

+Noting also the adoption of the Recruitment and Placement of Seafarers Convention (Revised), 1996,

+Invites the Governing Body of the International Labour Office to:

+- 1.Promote the application to fishermen of the Recruitment and Placement of Seafarers Convention (Revised), 1996, by Members following discussions between representative organizations of fishermen and fishing vessel owners and the competent authority, - 2.Convene an early tripartite meeting for the fishing sector to assess which of the other ILO maritime instruments should be applied to the fishing sector through the adoption of appropriate protocols, and/or the adoption of new labour standards for the sector and in this regard to place the issue of new labour standards on the agenda of an early session of the International Labour Conference.

+The above resolution was adopted in Geneva at ILC's 84th (Maritime) Session where ICSF was also a participant.

+Document

+protect the fishing activities of small-scale fishers, as well as the establishment of community-based fishery management regimes for the small-scale sector.
 There is a need to recognize customary and cultural rights to fish resources and to revive and strengthen traditional systems of fisheries management.
-These are essential functions of fisheries administrators.
+These are essential functions of fisheries administration.

 In Maldives, for instance, the government strictly regulates the type of gear used within its waters, both by domestic and foreign fishing vessels.
-Only the use of pole-and-line for turn fishery is permitted.
-Similarly, State legislation in India provides for zoning regulations and sometimes imposes seasonal bans on non-selective fishing activities in coastal waters.
+Only the use of pole-and-line for tuna fishery is permitted.
+Similarly, state legislation in India provides for zoning regulations and sometimes imposes seasonal bans on non-selective fishing activities in coastal waters.

-International Instruments